dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 }
 ```

-We are using 2 new classes here, 1 is the entity Author and the other AuthorFormType class.
-So lets include these namespaces at the top of our file:
+We are using two new classes here.
+The first one is the entity `Author` and the second one `AuthorFormType` class.
+Include these namespaces at the top of our file:

 ```php
 namespace AppBundle\Controller;